KEYWORDS OF REAL ESTATE:

 The funds used to secure a property, also known as “goodwill money”.
 While a deposit can be any sum or anything given in consideration, most real estate offices in BC have been requesting that Buyers tender an amount equal to or greater than 5% of the purchase price.
 Typically, a deposit on resale properties is only tendered once all conditions have been removed from a contract.

 See “Agency Relationships”

 An easement is a charge on a property title that typically grants use of land to one party over another.
 For example, a hydro company may have an easement registered on the title of a property where their hydro box is located so that they are lawfully allowed to enter the property for the purpose of maintaining/repairing their hydro box.
-A deeper description of easments can be found at
+A deeper description of easements can be found at Legal Dictionary – Easement

 When a property owner passes away, the rights to their estate pass to their appointed executor/executress.
 When the Executor(tress) sells that property it is known as an “Estate Sale”.
 Most estate sales are conditional upon probate proceedings through the court system.
-See for further information.
+See Wills and Probate for further information.